← Back to Blog

 How long do Graph API tokens last?

 Access tokens are valid for 60-90 minutes by default.
 MSAL handles token caching and automatic refresh via refresh tokens (which last up to 90 days).
-Always use acquireTokenSilent first to leverage cached tokens.
+Always use

 How do I test Graph API calls without building an app?